AbdulMoeezBaig/CloudMode_ON/README.md

 Something very cool being widely used everywhere
 EC2 is not just one service, composed of many things
 mainly consists of
-rent virtual machines (EC2) called instances
+* rent virtual machines (EC2) called instances
-storing data on virtual devices (EBS)
+* storing data on virtual devices (EBS)
-distribute load across machines (ELB)
+* distribute load across machines (ELB)
-scale service using auto-scaling group (ASG)
+* scale service using auto-scaling group (ASG)
 EC2 is fundamental .. important to know

 EC2 sizing and configuration options include:
 * OS for EC2 instances -> Linux, Windows and Mac OS
 * How much computer power and cores (CPU)
+* How much RAM
+* How much storage space
+  * Network attached (EBS & EFS)
+  * hardware (EC2 instance store)
+* Network card: speed of card, Public IP address
+* Firewall rules:security group
+* Bootstrap script (configure at first launch): EC2 user data

+You bootstrap instances using EC2 user data script
+Bootstrapping = launching commands when a machine starts so a BS script runs only once at the instance first start
+you automate tasks using EC2 user data script such as
+* installing update
+* installing software
+* downloading common files from internet
+* anything u can think of

+EC2 data script runs with root user so all commands will have psudo rights
+for EC2, u choose a kind of instance like (t2.micro, t2xlarge, or m5.8xlarge etc, each codes with its own vCPU, Mem, storage, network performance and EBS bandwidth)

+Hands on, EC2 experience

+Launching an instance:
+* Name Tag : anything
+* Application and OS image (AMI)(Amazon Machine Image): Amazon Linux (but can choose others)
+* Architecture 64x
-*
+* Instance type: t2.micro (free)

-~ renting virtual machines
+* key pair: Not needed if using SSH utility for accessing, RSA = RSA encrypted private and public key,
+* Windows 10 or higher -> .pem, less than windows 10 -> .ppk (putty) private key format

+<---
+#!/bin/bash
+# Use this for your user data (script from top to bottom)
+# install httpd (Linux 2 version)
+yum update -y
+yum install -y httpd
+systemctl start httpd
+systemctl enable httpd
+echo "<h1>Hello World from $(hostname -f)</h1>" > /var/www/html/index.html
+-->